Inflatable boat repair paint for restoring old inflatables inflatable dinghies zodiac inflatable boats

 What is the Coverage... ?

-If in doubt about your needs, especially if your boat is in rough shape with patches and chafed areas to cover, etc, you should order more basecoat as you do not want to get half-way through your project and need a little more basecoat.
-This will delay your project completion schedule.
+If in doubt about your needs, especially if your boat is in rough shape with patches and chafed areas to cover, etc, you should order more paint as you do not want to get part way through your project and need more paint.
+This will delay your project completion schedule and cost more money in the long run.
+Order an extra amount of base or top coat subject to your specific needs - these added accessory packages can also be found on our secure online ordering page.

 Back to Top